spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/connect-mvcs.md

 ### Step 3

 - <strong>
         Click on any of the git providers and follow the authentication prompt that pops up to sync.
-Successfully synced accounts will be shown
+The Spheron platform will show all the successful synced accounts.
 </strong>

 <img src={require("@site/static/img/3.0.0/sync-acct.png").default} />